jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 ## Testing
   * Login into Gerrit with any user.
-  * View any change.
+  * View any patchset.
-  * Reply to a change with a 'recheck' message.
+  * Reply to a patchset with a 'recheck' message (this should auotmatically kick off a jenkins build).
-  * After Jenkins has completed running the job it will send a report to Gerrit.
+  * After Jenkins has completed running the build it will send a verification report to Gerrit.
-  * The report should now appear on the Gerrit UI.
+  * The report should now appear on the Gerrit UI (on replied to patchset).

+## Debugging
+  * Check the Gerrit logs and Jenkins logs to see if there are any errors
+  * Communication between Gerrit and Jenkins are done using REST APIs so make sure the security is setup so that one server can communicate with the other.

 [Gerrit verify-status plugin]: https://gerrit.googlesource.com/plugins/verify-status/+/master/src/main/resources/Documentation/about.md
 [initialize the database]: https://gerrit.googlesource.com/plugins/verify-status/+/master/src/main/resources/Documentation/database.md